marcua/blog.marcua.net/_posts/2024-11-11-parting-with-twitter.md

 meaningfully active on the platform for a while now, using it largely to boost company announcements and otherwise trying to rebuild my social network on Mastodon and Bluesky.
 But now even that restricted use case feels irresponsible.
-We have to pick what companies and products deserve the privilege of our attention, and for me, X has not been one of those companies for a while.
+We have to pick which companies and products deserve the privilege of our attention, and for me, X has not been one of those companies for a while.